 Delight At Extra Funding For Early Childhood Education

-Alison Rudzki, CEO/ General Manager of Ruahine Kindergarten Association said they were thrilled with the news the government will restore funding for qualified and registered early childhood teachers to 100%.
+Jill Bond, CEO of New Zealand Kindergartens (NZK) said their members were thrilled with the news the government will restore funding for qualified and registered early childhood teachers to 100%.

 The National government reduced the funding to 80 % in 2010 which meant many kindergartens ended up in deficit and had to use financial reserves.

-Alison Rudzki says the funding is so welcome and will give our local Association much needed financial certainty.
+Jill says the funding is so welcome and will give local Associations much needed financial certainty.

-Ruahine Kindergarten Association is a member of New Zealand Kindergartens (NZK) who have been lobbying the Government to reinstate the funding as it was one of their coalition agreement promises.
+NZK and its members have been lobbying the Government to reinstate the funding as it was one of their collation agreement promises.
 The reinstatement is one of the key deliverables of the Early Learning Action Plan which NZK took an active role in working with the Ministry of Education and others across the sector to develop.

-“This announcement will mean that Ruahine Kindergarten Association will now have a significantly improved financial position.
-This gives us greater certainty for the future, and we can start planning to look at deferred maintenance and improvements that have been on the back burner due to lack of funds.”
+“This announcement will mean that many Kindergarten Associations who were looking at deficit budgets will now have a significantly improved financial position.
+This gives us certainty for the future, and we can start planning to look at deferred maintenance and improvements that have been on the back burner due to lack of funds.”

 “We are delighted with the announcement and congratulate the government on their decision.”